jubentley/ImageViewer/README.md

 ## Appendum
 Resets its own variables therefore it can be re-called indefinitely on the same page without a page reload.

-See it running on load here: [justinbentley.net/image](https://justinbentley.net/image).
+See it running on load with a default image or an image url you provide here: [justinbentley.net/image](https://justinbentley.net/image).

 Further Details: [justinbentley.dev/#ImageViewer](https://justinbentley.dev/#ImageViewer).